Overview:

-Building on MOSTs: Investigating Productive Use of High-Leverage Student Mathematical Thinking is a collaborative project among researchers at Brigham Young University, Michigan Technological University and Western Michigan University that focuses on improving the teaching of secondary school mathematics by exploring the teaching practices that allow teachers to elicit and take advantage of MOSTs.
+Building on MOSTs: Investigating Productive Use of High-Leverage Student Mathematical Thinking was a collaborative project among researchers at Brigham Young University, Michigan Technological University and Western Michigan University that focused on improving the teaching of secondary school mathematics by exploring the teaching practices that allow teachers to elicit and take advantage of MOSTs.

-3. Conduct: Orchestrate a whole-class discussion in which students collaboratively make sense of the object of consideration
+3. Conduct a whole-class discussion that supports the students in making sense of the student mathematics of the MOST;

-Although we began with an initial conceptualization of building and its subpractices that made sense in theory, our experience studying MOSTs suggested that the practice is seldom enacted in classrooms.
-We thus have been engaged in studying the practice of building on MOSTs by working with teacher-researchers to generate and then analyze instantiations of the practice.
+Although we began with an initial conceptualization of building and its constituent parts that made sense in theory, our experience studying MOSTs suggested that the practice is seldom enacted in classrooms.
+We thus engaged in studying the practice of building on MOSTs by working with teacher-researchers to generate and then analyze instantiations of the practice.

 During the first year of the project, we developed and piloted MOST-Eliciting Prompts (MEPs)—brief mathematical undertakings that have a high likelihood of surfacing particular MOSTs as students share their thinking in response to the prompt.
 These MEPs were developed by drawing on our prior work studying MOSTs, the literature, and our own teaching experiences.
 MEPs were constructed around broad mathematical ideas so they could be "dropped into" different 6-12 grade classes at almost any time during the year.